KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/Nathan Murgul.md

 ###### Recruitment
 While not technically a peacekeeper now, Nathan is still considered one and is classified as S-Rank
 ##### Abilities
-Nathan is a level 17 Unleashed Psion
+Nathan is a Unleashed Psion